-A HyperTransport technology Type 0 access is performed by issuing a RdSized or nonposted WrSized request with an address of the form shown in Table 31.
+A HyperTransport Type 0 access is performed by issuing a RdSized or nonposted WrSized request with an address of the form shown in Table 35.
 They are only issued by host bridges and therefore always travel downstream.
-Unlike PCI, HyperTransport technology Type 0 accesses contain the device number, because all HyperTransport technology devices know what their device numbers are.
-HyperTransport technology has no analog of the IDSEL# signals.
+Unlike PCI, HyperTransport Type 0 accesses contain the device number, because all HyperTransport devices know what their device numbers are.
+HyperTransport platforms have no analog of the IDSEL# signals.
 Host bridges that support double-ended links will respond to Type 0 accesses on their secondary interfaces at the Device Number specified in Host Interface Command register.
-See Section
+See Section 7.5.3.3.3.

-7.5.3.3.3.
 Note that, in a double-hosted link, this implies that both bridges could be responding to the same address-which one you are talking to is determined by which direction the packets are traveling.
 This function is only intended to be used by system-sizing firmware.

-Table 31.
-HyperTransportTM Technology Type 0 Address Format
+Table 35.
+HyperTransport Type 0 Address Format